Angle Cut Calculator

 This angle cut calculator, or woodworking angle finder, will help you determine the dimensions of angled planks used as knee bracing for your framing projects.
 In this calculator, you will learn what knee bracing is in structures and how to cut wood at an angle for bracing purposes.

-Knowing how to calculate angle cuts and use basic algebra and trigonometry are great things to learn even if you already know how to measure angle cuts in wood using a protractor.
+Knowing how to calculate angle cuts and using basic algebra and trigonometry are great things to learn even if you already know how to measure angle cuts in wood using a protractor.

 What is a knee bracing in structures?